 Unlike other, more traditional precision medicine strategies, targeting tumor DDR may be applicable to virtually all malignant brain tumor types, both in children and in adult patients.

-With drugs designed to attack tumors’ DDR network already transforming the treatment of other cancers, like ovarian and breast cancer, this strategy needs to be quickly and expertly tested for brain tumor patients.
+With drugs designed to attack tumors’ DDR network already transforming the treatment of other cancers, like ovarian and breast cancer, this strategy needs to be quickly and expertly tested for patients with a brain tumor.

 About the Consortium